mitanshu-kelaiya-inventyv/Training_2024_2025/javascript/README.md

 # javascript

 ## Overview
-Tasks in this folder are related to JavaScript.
+Tasks in this folder are mainly related to JavaScript.

 ## Folder Structure